mikaa123/trifling-whims/posts/2012-12-09-chimney-burns-your-logs-to-keep-you-warm-.md

 ---
-title: "Chimney burn your logs to keep you warm."
+title: "Chimney burns your logs to keep you warm."
 date: 2012-12-09 15:59
 ---
 ![Takes your logs](/images/chimney1.png)